thelightdesigner/ScuffedWalls/Functions.md

 For any questions about these values that havent been listed, check the [`Heck Documentation`](https://github.com/Aeroluna/Heck/wiki)

 # Math & Functions
 Math expressions are computed inside of { } symbols.
-A random floating point number is yielded from the function `Random(val1,val2)`.
+A random  number (decimal)ing point number is yielded from the function `Random(val1,val2)`.
 A random integer is yielded from the line function `RandomInt(val1,val2)`.

 ![](Images/example.png)
 ```ruby